Naresh-chandanbatve/Calculator/README.md

 ## :star: &nbsp; Steps To get The apk file Of This App

-1) Go to my website given in my profile.
+1) Go to my website (Link given below or from my profile).
-2) And you can download directly apk.
+2) Scroll down little and click on Download Latest version of my calculator App.

+<a href="htttp://naresh.scienceontheweb.net">Click Here For My Website</a>

 # &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; OR